General questions - Last updated 02/12/25

 Answser: Yes, Lookout will automatically recognise what public holiday applies on a state basis.
 Some more regional-specific ones may require custom set up.
 We are looking to extend our public holidays smarts to extend to understanding when rates apply for only a portion of the day rather than for 24 hours as well, but at this stage it’s whole days only.
 Consider using the bulk visits tool to adjust rates on these exceptional days.

-Currently a visit can have multiple services, are there any recommendations moving forward?— Will this visit just be assigned to 1 Service only (is the system going to restrict this only for SAH members?— Will there be an option for 1 visit to be broken down into several Services (Visit was 3 hours: 1 hour for DA, 1 hour for Personal Assistance, 1 hour for Meals)?
+Currently, a visit can have multiple services.
+Are there any recommendations moving forward?— Will this visit just be assigned to 1 Service only (is the system going to restrict this only for SAH members?— Will there be an option for 1 visit to be broken down into several Services (Visit was 3 hours: 1 hour for DA, 1 hour for Personal Assistance, 1 hour for Meals)?

 Answer: At the moment the tooling will only allow you to remap to one SaH service per visit.
 You can still assign multiple of your own custom service tags to a visit, such as “Domestic Assistance”, “Shopping Support”, and “Meal Preparation”, to capture the full scope of what occurred during that visit.
 These are managed under Settings > Services, where you can create and customise services, attach ‘must-dos’, and define how they appear to your team.